 How To Use a Miter Saw

-One of our experts, Tom Silva, has some important miter saw tips to share with DIYers like you.
+This Old House general contractor Tom Silva has some important miter saw tips to share with DIYers like you.
 These tips will help you make cuts both accurately and safely.

 - Before you turn on the miter saw, clear items on the ground to ensure stable footing.